 - 2 medium-sized tomatoes finely chopped

-- 2 finely chopped green chilies adjust as per taste
+- 2 finely chopped green chilies adjust to taste

-- 1.5 tbsp mustard oil/ any other cooking oil of your choice
+- 2 tablespoons mustard oil or any other cooking oil of choice

 - Don't overcook cauliflower otherwise, it will turn mushy.